0xAX/linux-insides/interrupts/interrupts-1.md

 	.quad	INIT_PER_CPU_VAR(irq_stack_union)
 ```

 Here we can see the `wrmsr` instruction which loads the data from `edx:eax` into the [Model specific register](http://en.wikipedia.org/wiki/Model-specific_register) pointed by the `ecx` register.
-In our case model specific register is `MSR_GS_BASE` which contains the base address of the memory segment pointed by the `gs` register. `edx:eax` point to the address of the `initial_gs` which is the base address of the our `irq_stack_union`.
+In our case model specific register is `MSR_GS_BASE` which contains the base address of the memory segment pointed by the `gs` register. `edx:eax` points to the address of the `initial_gs` which is the base address of our `irq_stack_union`.

-We already know that `x86_64` has a feature called `Interrupt Stack Table` or `IST` and this feature provides ability to switch to a new stack for events non-maskable interrupt, double fault and etc...
+We already know that `x86_64` has a feature called `Interrupt Stack Table` or `IST` and this feature provides the ability to switch to a new stack for events non-maskable interrupt, double fault and etc...
 There can be up to seven `IST` entries per-cpu.
 Some of them are:

 * `DOUBLEFAULT_STACK`
 * `NMI_STACK`